Filip Turek European Parliament and the Overton Window

 “Setting fire to something or someone is stupid, but the fact that a gypsy kid got burned should, if anything, be considered a mitigating circumstance.”

 He was not speaking metaphorically.
-He referred to the case of Natálka Kudriková, a three-year-old Romani girl who in 2009 suffered burns on 80 percent of her body after four neo-Nazis threw Molotov cocktails at her home in Vítkov, Moravia.
+He referred to the case of Natálka Kudriková, a three-year-old Romani girl who, in 2009, suffered burns on 80 percent of her body after four neo-Nazis threw Molotov cocktails at her home in Vítkov, Moravia.
+The child survived with lifelong scars.
+The attackers were sentenced to more than twenty years in prison.

 Symbols of the past turned into brand